suiGn/netget/README.md

  3a: to seek out and obtain

-Commits as explicit as possible some for the sakes of doing commits.
+Commits as explicit as possible some for the sake of doing commits.